-Plagiarism/Academic Integrity: McGill University values academic integrity.
-Therefore, all students must understand the meaning and consequences of cheating, plagiarism and other academic offences under the Code of Student Conduct and Disciplinary Procedures (see http://www.mcgill.ca/students/srr/honest/ for more information).
+Plagiarism/Academic Integrity: McGill University and the Faculty of Medicine and Health Sciences value academic integrity.
+Therefore, all students must understand the meaning and consequences of cheating, plagiarism and other academic offences under the McGill University Code of Student Conduct and Disciplinary Procedures and the Faculty of Medicine and Health Sciences Code of Conduct

-L'université McGill attache une haute importance à l'honnêteté académique.
-Il incombe par conséquent à tous les étudiants de comprendre ce que l'on entend par tricherie, plagiat et autres infractions académiques, ainsi que les conséquences que peuvent avoir de telles actions, selon le Code de conduite de l'étudiant et des procédures disciplinaires (pour de plus amples renseignements, veuillez consulter le site www.mcgill.ca/students/srr/honest/).
+L'université McGill et Faculte de Medecine et des Sciences de la Sante attachent une haute importance à l'honnêteté académique.
+Ils incombent par conséquent à tous les étudiants de comprendre ce que l'on entend par tricherie, plagiat et autres infractions académiques, ainsi que les conséquences que peuvent avoir de telles actions, selon le Université de McGill Code de conduite de l'étudiant et des procédures disciplinaires et Faculté de médecine et des sciences de la santé.

-Right to submit in English or French written work that is to be graded: In accord with McGill University's Charter of Students' Rights, students in this course have the right to submit in English or in French any written work that is to be graded, except in courses in which acquiring proficiency in a language is one of the objectives.
+Right to submit in English or French written work that is to be graded: In accord with McGill University's Charter of Students' Rights, students in this course have the right to submit in English or in French any written work that is to be graded.
+This does not apply to courses in which acquiring proficiency in a language is one of the objectives.